bolt12/pepper-tracker/README.md

   up by just keeping it simple but I can see how this could scale with a larger problem domain.
 It's not worth it to implement your own query system.
 Just use a standard DB.

+- It would be a better idea to use the `lens`library to reduce a lot of record manipulation code.

 - To be able to run it in memory with scotty was easy by following an example from the docs.
 It uses a ScottyT which takes an monadic action and executes it